Jerrdrax/CS50x2019/README.md

 Harvard University.
 An introduction to the intellectual enterprises of computer science and the art of programming.

 ## What it is?
-An entry-level course taught by David J. Malan, CS50x teaches students how to think algorithmically and solve problems efficiently.
+* An entry-level course taught by David J. Malan, CS50x teaches students how to think algorithmically and solve problems efficiently.
 **https://www.edx.org/course/cs50s-introduction-to-computer-science**

-## What i Learned
+## What I Learned

 * A broad and robust understanding of computer science and programming